elsheikhtibian/portfolio-website/README.md

 # Portfolio website, coded in HTML and CSS, hosted in Netlify.
-This project is currently still under development.
+This project is currently under development.